neacsum/utpp/docs/main.md

 // ... many tests here
 }
 ```

+> [!note]
+> Test names must be unique within a suite.

+> [!warning]
+> A suite must be contiguous in a translation unit (source file).
+You can however have tests belonging to the same suite in different translation units.

 ### Fixtures
 When performing test you need certain objects and values to be in a known state before the beginning of the test.
 This is called a _fixture_.
 In UTPP any object with a default constructor can be used as a fixture.
 Your tests will be derived from that object and the state of the object is defined by the fixture constructor.